 Using this page

-All the places mentioned here can be seen on the Open Street Map and you can click straight to them from this page.
+All the places mentioned here can be seen on the Open Street Map, and you can click on them from this page.

-For detailed directions to the places discussed here just right-click on your chosen destination on the map, then ‘directions to here’ and enter where you are.
+For detailed directions to the places discussed here, right-click your chosen destination on the map, then ‘directions to here’ and enter where you are.
 You can choose your mode of travel – car, bike or foot.
-If any are missing from the map please let us know and we will add them.
+If any are missing from the map, please let us know and we will add them.

-Five places not to miss in South Ronaldsay
+Five places you must experience in South Ronaldsay

 1. Old St Mary’s Kirk, Burwick and the south

 Old St Mary’s Church aka Lady Kirk in Burwick is one of the most interesting places to visit in South Ronaldsay.
-It is said to be where the first Christian missionaries landed; home to the Ladykirk Stone; and has a fascinating short circular walk that takes in 13 different listening points that come alive on your mobile phone.
-The site of St Colm’s Chapel is a few metres east.
+It is thought to be where the first Christian missionaries landed; home to the Ladykirk Stone; and has a fascinating short circular walk that takes in 13 different listening points that come alive on your mobile phone.
+The site of St Colm’s Chapel is just a few metres east of the church on the other side of the road.
+The name ‘Burwick’ probably comes from bar vík – Old Norse for ‘bay of the extremity’ and is recorded as Bardvik around 1225.

 You can also add the Brough Ness circuit walk (a coastal path followed by a return along a quiet road – about 3.5 miles) or a visit to the site of the Castle of Burwick.
-Another option is to visit Liddle Burnt Mound (close to Isbister) and Tomb of the Eagles (if open).
+Another option is to visit Liddle Burnt Mound (close to Isbister) and Tomb of the Eagles (sadly both are currently closed).

 2. Kirkhouse – St Peter’s, the standing stones, and the beach and sea

-If you arrive in a car or on a bike, park in the car park at the bottom of the hill by the church.
+If you arrive at Kirkhouse in a car or on a bike, park in the car park at the bottom of the hill by the church.

 Visit St Peter’s Church and graveyard.

-Then go through the gate to see Kirkhouse Point and the ruins of the fishing station and windmill, and walk on a short way to the Millenium Standing Stone.
-You can walk on and enjoy the view or turnaround.
+Then go through the gate to see Kirkhouse Point and the ruins of the fishing station and windmill.
+Walk the short way to the Millenium Standing Stone.
+You can continue, enjoy the view, or turn around.

 Walk back to the car park and then a short distance up the road to your right.
 The Sorquoy Standing Stone is on your right.

-Alternatively (or as well) walk south from the car park.
-Enjoy the beach and sea at the Pool of Cletts and carry on to Newark Bay.
+Alternatively (or as well) walk south along the beach from the car park.
+Enjoy the beach and sea at the Pool of Cletts and then walk on to Newark Bay at the other end.
+Another option, if you have time, is to take the southbound coastal walk from Newark Bay to Stews Standing Stone and to then retrace your steps to Kirkhouse.

 3. Hoxa Head and the Sands of Wright